-Guest tables are generally round and will normally sit 8 or 10 but the top table is normally rectangular and can often be made longer or shorter depending on who you want sat there.
+Guest tables are generally round and will normally sit 8 or 10 but the top table is normally rectangular and can often be made longer or shorter depending on who you want to be sat there.

 You could even make the top table a ‘sweetheart table’ just for two and a little one-on-one time.
 Or do it your way, Remember it is your wedding day.

-Once you have the top table sorted you’ll find putting together you seating plan easier to work out from that and from the outer tables in.
+Once you have the top table sorted you’ll find putting together your seating plan easier to work out from that and from the outer tables in.
 The middle ground will just fall into place naturally and before you know it your wedding seating plan will be done.

 Lock it in.

 I love my spreadsheets and would have started the whole wedding guest list with excel and added columns for things like table settings.

-To keep track of who is sitting next to who I would use a system like A1, A2 and so on Table ‘A’ place 1, 2 going round the table.
+To keep track of who is sitting next to who I would use a system like A1, A2 and so on Table ‘A’ place 1, 2 going around the table.
 Maybe have place 1 as the seat closest to the top table?